NRCan/CanFlood/README.md

 Some installations of QGIS may not come pre-installed with all required packages and dependencies.
 If you get a ModuleNotFound error regarding 'pandas', see the following [solution](https://github.com/IBIGroupCanWest/CanFlood/issues/6#issuecomment-592091488) with screenshots.

-### Troubleshooting Installation.

-Some installations of QGIS may not come pre-installed with all required packages and dependencies.
-If you get a ModuleNotFound error regarding 'pandas', see the following [solution](https://github.com/IBIGroupCanWest/CanFlood/issues/6) with screenshots.

 ## Getting Started